Healthy Homes Assessment Paremata

 Rental Property Home Assessments Paremata

-The areas of rental property that are affected through the Healthy Homes Standard in Paremata include each:
+The areas of rental property that are affected through Health Homes Standard.
+Healthy Homes Standard in Paremata include each:

 • Dining Room